Recruitment (EN)

 HKUST(GZ) awards master’s and doctoral degrees from The Hong Kong University of Science and Technology.
 As of September 2024, we have over 300 academic staff, including 240+ tenured faculty.
 All faculty hold doctoral degrees, 98% have international experience, nearly 20% are national-level talent program recipients, nearly 50% are provincial/ministerial-level talent program selectees, and 15% are ranked among the global top 2% scientists.

-Since establishment, HKUST(GZ) has been approved for 3 Guangdong Provincial Key Laboratories and 11 Guangzhou Municipal Key Laboratories.
-We have secured over 300 government-funded research projects, including 66 national-level projects and participation in 18 national key and major projects.
+Since establishment, the university has been approved for 3 Guangdong Provincial Key Laboratories and 11 Guangzhou Municipal Key Laboratories, securing over 300 government-funded research projects including 66 national-level projects and participation in 18 national key and major projects.
+The university has signed cooperation agreements with over 90 leading enterprises and research institutions, including Alibaba Cloud, GTA Semiconductor, and Shenzhen Bay Laboratory, and established joint laboratories with nearly 10 industry leaders.

 3. Team Introduction